 We will inform you whether your application was selected four-six weeks after the closing date.
-For applicants that are unsuccessful in this first call for applications, we will provide detailed feedback.
-Eligible organizations can resubmit an application in the second call for proposals.
-We will also analyze the strengths and weaknesses proposals submitted in order to better target these needs in the capacitybuilding program that will be launched in 2021.
-This capacity-building program is meant to accompany organizations in applying for future calls for proposals.
+For applicants that are unsuccessful in this call for applications, we will provide detailed feedback.
+Eligible organizations can resubmit an application in the next call for proposals.

-Finally, ACTIF will evaluate this first call for proposals to improve its process for future calls.
-Your participation in this evaluation will allow us to adapt the process better to respond to the needs and realities of Canadian and international LGBTQ2I CSOs.
+Finally, ACTIF will evaluate this call for proposals to improve its process for future calls.
+Your participation in this evaluation will allow us to adapt the process to better respond to the needs and realities of Canadian and international LGBTQ2I CSOs.